How to Serve Beer in a Restaurant

 Most pubs serve beer which is dispensed through a tap.
 Pubs in India are gaining more popularity, especially amongst the youth.

 Depending on the type of beer available in the establishment.
 The waiter serves any of the following types of beer to the guests according to their preferences,

 - Draught Beer.

 - Bottled Beer.

 The types of glasses used for the beer service are:

 - Lager glasses for Lager beer

-The service of beer calls for all skills and extensive knowledge.
-The wait staff should know the right glassware, quantity to be poured, the temperature at which each drink should be served, and the alcoholic content of the drinks to ensure customer satisfaction.
-Every establishment sets its own standard operating procedures (SOP).
+So, the service of beer calls for all skills and extensive knowledge.
+The wait staff should know the right glassware, the quantity to be poured, the temperature at which each drink should be served, and the alcoholic content of the drinks to ensure customer satisfaction.
+Every establishment sets its own Standard Operating Procedures (SOP).